-If there is a huge bacterial issue then while you are supporting the organs you can do Arnica 30C, Hepar sulphuris 30C and Silica 30C twice a day for 2 weeks.
+If there is a concern about periodontal disease or a huge bacterial issue, then while you are supporting the organs you can do arnica 30C, hepar sulphuris 30C and silica 30C twice a day for 2 weeks.
 If it is helping, do that once per week until the surgery date.

 3. Extensive Dental Disease with Many Extractions

 Use a board certified dentist as it almost always cuts down on the time your dog will be under anesthetic.
 Ask around to find a good surgeon that other people liked its always nice to feel as confident as possible going into this.

 Again, get proper blood work done beforehand.
 If your pet is geriatric or their health is compromised, ask for a board certified anesthesiologist to work with the surgeon.

 Give 1 dose of Phosphorus 200C right after the surgery to help the liver and kidney detox, in addition to supporting the blood loss.
 Then give Arnica 1M and Hypericum 1M twice a day for 2-5 days, depending on the amount of work done.

 Ok, now I’m going to be the Fun Police.